ticklepoke/say-js/CONTRIBUTING.md

 ## TODO

 - [ ] semantic-release
-- [ ] default cli behaviour to print to console, otherwise print to file
 - [ ] expose driver as an API so this can be used as an npm package.
 Most likely as an export from root index file

 ## Building and Packaging